blue-season/pywarm/docs/tutorial.md

 If the initialization is not specified or `None` is used, the corresponding layer will get default initializations as specified in `torch.nn` modules.

-## Apply nonlinearity to the output
+## Apply activation nonlinearity to the output

 PyWarm's functional interface support adding an optional keyword argument `activation=name`, where name is a callable or just its name, which represents an activation (nonlinearity) functions